Health Insurance

 Family Voices: Insurance Jargon

-Most plans that are not OHP also provide help.
-Call the number on your child's insurance card and ask?
-"Is there is someone who can provide care coordination?"
-Some medical home primary care offices also offer care coordination.
+Most private insurance companies can also provide help.
+Call the number on your child's insurance card and ask, "Is there is someone who can provide care coordination?"

 Insurance sometimes does not cover what you think it should.
 You have a right to appeal the insurer's decision.
 Many families succeed in their appeals.
 You should involve your health care provider to make your case.
 Sometimes all it takes is for the provider to submit the bill with a different code for services.